oneapi-src/oneDNN/source/programming_model.rst

 output logical tensor.

 .. note::
-   Users manage the lifecycle of LLGA partitions.
-After a LLGA partition is created, users must  and should keep it alive before it is compiled to be compiled_partition.
+   Users manage the lifecycle of oneDNN Graph partitions.
+After a partition is created, users must and should keep it alive before it is compiled to be compiled_partition.

 Compile() generates hardware ISA level binary code specialized for the metadata